 This document was prepared by the Office of the Merit Protection Commissioner.
-It was released in 2011 and will be updated in 2015 to reflect legislative changes.
+It was released in 2011 and has not been updated to reflect legislative changes.

 This guide is to assist human resource practitioners respond to employee complaints and disputes in the context of the Australian Public Service (APS) Values and good people management practice.

 The APS Values in section 10 of the Public Service Act 1999 (the Act) require a fair system of review of employment decisions.
 Section 33 of the Act establishes a review of actions scheme which enables employees to seek review of an action relating to their employment.
 Much of the detail of the scheme is in Part 5 of the Public Service Regulations 1999 (the Regulations).